matis-io/matis-io.github.io/_posts/2023-03-24-My_Music_Studio.md

 ![diagram](/images/diagram.png)

 Description
 I've swapped out my Native Instruments Komplete Kontrol A61 for the classic Korg Poly-800 since snapping the first picture.
 Hoping to have both set up together soon.
-Learn more about how I got and tweaked the Korg here: [Korg Mod]{% post_url 2022-10-08-Korg_Poly-800_Mod %}.
+Learn more about how I got and tweaked the Korg here: [Korg Mod](% post_url 2022-10-08-Korg_Poly-800_Mod %).

 About connections
 I'm using the Korg synthesizer to send both sound and MIDI signals, allowing me to use it as an audio device or to trigger other software instruments.